Visiting Scholars Program

 4. (For those who are not US citizens or green card holders) Satisfy US government requirements for a J-1 (Exchange Visitor) visa, including maintaining health insurance that meets the minimum federal requirements during the entire length of stay.

 5. Show proof of adequate financial resources.
 Per US government requirement, applicants for J-1 visas must show proof of income or assets amounting to a minimum of $3,000 per month, as well as additional financial support for any accompanying family members ($1,000 per month for spouses and $500 per month for each child).
+(Amounts are subject to change from year to year.)

 * Unfortunately, the U.S.-Asia Law Institute is unable to provide fellowships to fund visiting scholars.

-6. Payment of Visiting Scholar Program administrative fees (details below).
+6. Payment of visiting scholar program administrative fees (details below).

 Program Fees